superfly/docs/flyctl/cmd/flyctl_postgres_attach.md

-Attach a postgres cluster to an app.
+Attach a postgres cluster to an app

 ## Usage
 ~~~
 flyctl postgres attach [flags]
 ~~~